-When a fault occurs, the drive fault contact is opened, the output stage is switched off (motor loses all torque), and the holding brake is activated.
+When a fault occurs, the drive fault relay is opened, the output stage is switched off (motor loses all torque), or the load is dynamically braked.
+The specific drive behavior depends on the type of fault.
 The LED display on the front panel of the drive shows the number of the fault that occurred.
 If a warning is issued prior to the fault, the warning is shown on the LED and has the same number as the associated fault.
+Warnings to not trip the power stage of the drive or fault relay output.

 The left side of the LED displays F for a fault or n for a warning.
 The right side displays the fault or warning number as follows: 1-0-1-[break].
+The highest priority fault is displayed on the LED.
+Multiple faults may be present when a fault condition is occurring.
+Check the AKD WorkBench Fault Screen or read the status of DRV.FAULTS through the controller or HMI for the entire list of faults.

-NOTEMore information about fault messages and clearing faults can be found in the WorkBench online help.
+More information about fault messages and clearing faults can be found in the WorkBench online help.
 Procedures for clearing faults are described in the online help topic entitled "Faults and Warnings".